banillie/hm_contact_app/README.md

     - I found the search button functionality v hard. not very well explained in the book. things I did to make it work: used hx-get not hx-post otherwise 'q' was a None value. used of `hx-select="tbody > tr"` on button to ensure the tbody was being replaced properly.
 (You learn hx-select in the infinite scroll.)
-- more htmx patterns (coming next!)
+- more htmx patterns (wip).
+    - implementing the search via HTTP request headers.
+The book explains the above approach isn't the most efficient.

 I have been / am enjoying learning a few other things along the way, including: